 Ninety One North America, Inc., which we refer to as Ninety One NA, is a SEC-registered investment adviser of investment and individual products and services to institutional investors.
 Ninety One NA is located at 65 E 55th Street, 30th Floor, New York, New York 10022.
-The firm is a significant component of and an independently managed entity within Ninety One plc, which is publicly listed in London and Johannesburg.
-As of December 31, 2022, Ninety One NA had approximately \$33.8 billion in assets under management.
+The firm is a significant component of, and an independently managed entity within, Ninety One plc, which is publicly listed in London and Johannesburg.
+As of December 31, 2023, Ninety One NA had approximately \$37.3 billion in assets under management.

 Fidelity Institutional Asset Management, which we refer to as FIAM, is a division of Fidelity Investments.
 FIAM investment management services and products are managed by the Fidelity Investments companies of FIAM LLC, a U.S. registered investment adviser, or Fidelity Institutional Asset Management Trust Company, a New Hampshire trust company.
 FIAM (formerly known as Pyramis) was established in 2005.
 FIAM's principal place of business is located at 900 Salem Street, Smithfield, Rhode Island 02917.
-As of December 31, 2022, FIAM had approximately \$305 billion in assets under management.
+As of December 31, 2023, FIAM had approximately \$386 billion in assets under management.

-Voya Investment Management, which we refer to as Voya IM, is a wholly-owned subsidiary of Voya Financial, Inc. Voya IM's principal place of business is located at 230 Park Avenue, New York, New York 10169, with other offices located in Scottsdale, Windsor and Atlanta, as well as an office in London, United Kingdom.
-As of December 31, 2022 Voya IM had approximately \$316 billion in assets under management.
+Voya Investment Management, which we refer to as Voya IM, is wholly owned by VIM Holdings, LLC which is ultimately owned 76% by Voya Financial, Inc. and 24% by Allianz SE, both publicly traded companies.
+Voya IM's principal place of business is located at 230 Park Avenue, New York, New York 10169, with other offices located in Scottsdale, Windsor, Portland, London, San Diego, San Francisco and Atlanta.
+As of December 31, 2023 Voya IM had approximately \$318 billion in assets under management.

 Principal Global Investors, LLC, which we refer to as PGI, is a wholly-owned, indirect subsidiary of Principal Financial Group, Inc. (PFG).
 Listed on the Nasdaq Global Select Market under the ticker symbol PFG, PFG is a member of the Fortune 500 and a leading global financial institution offering a wide range of financial products and services through a diverse family of financial services companies.
 PFG's main office location is in Des Moines, Iowa, but PFG maintains offices around the globe, including in London, Dubai, Hong Kong, Singapore and Sydney.
-As of December 31, 2022, PFG managed \$501 billion of assets on behalf of a broad range of investors.
+As of December 31, 2023, PFG managed \$540.4 billion of assets on behalf of a broad range of investors.